microsoft/mixed-reality-extension-sdk/DEVELOPER_WORKFLOW.md

 8. Git commit all package-lock.json files to sdk\v0.[minor].n
 9. npm run build-docs (to regenerate documentation)
 10. commit documentation changes to sdk\v0.[minor].n
-11. deply functional tests to awaiting server
+11. deploy functional tests to awaiting server
 12. in samples\v0.[minor].n, for each of the samples update the patch version:
     1. npm update @microsoft/mixed-reality-extension-sdk@0.[minor].[patch]
     2. npm install